Most Popular Neighborhoods in Raleigh: Raleigh, NC Community Guide

 - Live, work, and play all in one area

 Anyone who loves the hustle and bustle of a city will enjoy living in Downtown.
-Downtown Raleigh is incredibly desirable because everything is within walking distance.
-Small stores for everyday goods, bars, restaurants, cafés, community work spaces, yoga, and much more are just a few minutes walk from most homes in Downtown.
+Downtown Raleigh is incredibly desirable because everything is just a short distance away.
+Small stores for everyday goods, bars, restaurants, cafés, community work spaces, yoga, and much more are just a few minutes of travel from most homes in Downtown.
 Additionally, major roadways are not far off from the downtown area.

 Housing in Downtown is varied, which means new residents have plenty of options to choose from.
 Condos, townhomes, and single-family homes with small yards are all available in Downtown Raleigh.
 Those who live on higher floors can catch a nice view of the city skyline.
 The average home price in Downtown is just below $500,000.